abznak/magikcraft_spells/README.md

 # Tim's Magikcraft Spells

-Some spells for magikcraft - https://magikcraft.io
+Some spells for Magikcraft - https://magikcraft.io

 Very much undocumented experimentation at this stage.